 LIFE Goes to ‘Genius School,’ 1948

-Other New York-based schools lost out on the big prize but — with financial help from the city — are planning their own counterparts to Cornell’s mid-river crown jewel.
+Other New York-based schools lost out on the big prize but — with financial help from the city — are planning their own counterparts to Cornell’s mid-river jewel.
 New York University, for example, is planning an urban sciences center that will operate out of a disused Metropolitan Transit Authority building in Brooklyn, while Columbia has plans for new engineering institute that will be funded in part with a $15 million gift from the city.

 In Gotham, it seems, geniuses will soon be as thick on the ground as pigeons, tourists and out-of-work actors.

 But this is not the first time New York has played host to a “genius school.”
 In fact, seven decades ago, the city housed just such a venture at Hunter College — a school filled not with post-adolescent megaminds and college-age uber-geeks, but 450 apparently well-adjusted, engaged kids who just happened to enjoy IQs averaging around 150.
 (Post-graduate students, by comparison, generally fall in the 120-130 range.)

 As LIFE noted in a March 1948 feature on the school: